640 South State StreetDover, Delaware 19901

 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.

-Some other medications can interfere with this test, causing a false-positive for TCAs.
+Some other medicines can interfere with this test, causing a false-positive for TCAs.
 These include carbamazepine, quetiapine, diphenhydramine, thioridazine, chlorpromazine, and cyclobenzaprine.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.